decidim-ice/decidim-module-decidim_awesome/docs/tweaks/ui-theming-navigation.md

 **Admin guidance:** List all cookies/storage items used by your platform, including third-party services.
 Provide clear service names and descriptions for transparency.

+**Common cookie services dropdown:** Use the `Common cookie services` dropdown to quickly populate cookie items for popular integrations (analytics, embeds, bot protection, etc.).
+Selecting one preset creates multiple cookie/localStorage entries at once, with prefilled service and description labels that you can still edit afterwards.

 **Item fields:**
 - **Name:** Technical cookie/localStorage key (alphanumeric, underscores, hyphens only)
 - **Type:** `cookie` or `localStorage`